-Venezuela: Tensions high as protests loom
+Venezuela protests: Demonstrators demand vote to recall President

 Venezuela's government claims the opposition has a more nefarious aim: violence in the streets.
 State television called for supporters of the government to march in an "anti-coup" protest.

-"Anyone who tries to undermine peace in the country will be arrested," said lawmaker Diosdado Cabello, a prominent politician in Maduro's United Socialist Party of Venezuela.
+"Anyone who tries to undermine peace in the country will be arrested," lawmaker Diosdado Cabello, a prominent politician in Maduro's United Socialist Party of Venezuela, said before the demonstrations.

 Supporters of the opposition warned that the government could be gearing up for a crackdown.